mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/package-registry/index.md

 ## Service namespacing and secrets

 By default, package registry is installed as a marathon app with `dcos-registry` as its ID.
-This name has unique significance because the `dockerd` on agents are configured to trust the package registry instance at `dcos-registry.marathon.l4lb.thisdcos.directory:443`.
-If you decide to change this name, you need to configure the `dockerd` to trust the custom name your registry is deployed at `<your-custom-name>.marathon.l4lb.thisdcos.directory:443`.
+This name has unique significance because the `dockerd` processes on agents are configured to trust the package registry instance at `dcos-registry.marathon.l4lb.thisdcos.directory:443`.
+If you decide to change this name, you need to configure the `dockerd` process to trust the custom name your registry is deployed at `<your-custom-name>.marathon.l4lb.thisdcos.directory:443`.
 For example, if you install package registry under `/my/custom/dcos-registry` namespace, then ensure that the registry is accessible at `https://mycustomdcos-registry.marathon.l4lb.thisdcos.directory` (internal to cluster):

 ```bash
 curl -k https://mycustomdcos-registry.marathon.l4lb.thisdcos.directory